russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Find Books That Match Your Interests

 One reason that some people have trouble reading is that they're simply not interested in the books they're trying to read.
-If you find yourself struggling to make it through a book, it may be because it's not something you're passionate about.
+If you find yourself struggling to make it through a new book, it may be because it's not something you're passionate about.

 Change Your Format